pngqunshen/brick-breaker-gba/README.md

 # brick-breaker-gba

 ## TODO
-1. Create sprites
-2. Collision detection
-3. Variable platform reflection
+1. Remove brick health when hit (and maybe sprites for that)
+3. More brick colours for aesthetic and to differentiate health
-4. Platform movement
+4. Powerup B
-5. Powerups
+5. Win condition
-6. Game ending (win/lose) conditions
-7. Overall game logic and flow
+6. Overall game logic (level 1 and 2)
-8. Main/pause menu
+7. Main menu

 ## Sprites
 1. Ball: 0 - 4